OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 3. In **Solution Explorer**, right-click the top node **Solution 'Cell-Analyzer'**, and choose **Set Startup Projects**.
 4. In the **Solution 'Cell-Analyzer' Property Pages** dialog, select **Multiple startup projects**.
 5. Enable the **Start** action for each of the following projects:
-    - CellAnalyzerWebAddinWeb
+    - CellAnalyzerOfficeAddinWeb
-    - CellAnalyzerWebAddin
+    - CellAnalyzerOfficeAddin
 6. Choose **OK**.
 7. From the **Debug** menu, choose **Start Debugging**.

-Excel will run and sideload the Office web add-in.
-To test that the App Service is working correctly, enter a text value into a cell, and choose **Show Unicode** in the Office web add-in.
+Excel will run and sideload the Office add-in.
+To test that the App Service is working correctly, enter a text value into a cell, and choose **Show Unicode** in the Office add-in.
 It should call the service and display the unicode values for the text characters.

 ## Conclusion

-In this tutorial you learned how to create an Office web add-in that uses shared code with the original VSTO add-in.
-You learned how to maintain both VSTO code for Office on Windows, and an Office web add-in for Office on other platforms.
+In this tutorial you learned how to create an Office add-in that uses shared code with the original VSTO add-in.
+You learned how to maintain both VSTO code for Office on Windows, and an Office add-in for Office on other platforms.
 You refactored VSTO C# code into a shared library and deployed it to an Azure App Service.
-You created an Office web add-in that uses the shared library so that you don't have to rewrite the code in JavaScript.
+You created an Office add-in that uses the shared library so that you don't have to rewrite the code in JavaScript.